terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Is the current theory of construction a hindrance to innovation.md

 issn:: 0961-3218
 issue:: 3
 doi:: 10.1080/09613210110039266
-title:: @Is the current theory of construction a hindrance to innovation? pages:: 197-207 volume:: 29 item-type:: [[journalArticle]]
+title:: @Is the current theory of construction a hindrance to innovation pages:: 197-207 volume:: 29 item-type:: [[journalArticle]]